Empirical priors and posterior concentration in a piecewise polynomial sequence model: Real data examples

-\begin{example} Finally, we consider a real data example following up on the DNA copy number data analysis in \citet{hutter2007}.
-In these applications, it is of biological importance to identify the change points, hence the proposed method would be of practical use.
-Data on the copy number for a particular gene are displayed in Figure~\ref{fig:copy}(a).
+We consider a real data example based on the DNA copy number analysis in \citet{hutter2007}.
+In these applications, it is of biological importance to identify the change points, so the proposed method would be useful.
+Data on the copy number for a particular gene are displayed in grey dots in Figure~\ref{fig:copy}(a).
 We fit the proposed empirical Bayes model to these data, using the plug-in estimator for the model variance, which in this case is $\hat\sigma^2 = 0.093$, just like in Table~2 of \citet{hutter2007}.
-Plots of the posterior mean estimate and marginal 95\% credible intervals are also shown.
-The fit here appears to be quite good, perhaps with the exception of around $\text{Index}=600$, and arguably the reason for this is the within-group variance seems to be much larger here than in other regions.
-Interestingly, the distribution of $|B|$ in Panel~(B) is concentrated on much smaller values than in \citet{hutter2007}, who estimates about 15 piecewise constant blocks.
-But a visual inspection of the data suggests much fewer blocks, and roughly 6--7 seems much more reasonable than 15. \end{example}
+Plot of the posterior mean estimate and is also shown.
+The fit here appears to be quite good, perhaps with the exception around 600, and arguably the reason for this is the within-group variance seems to be much larger here than in other regions.
+Interestingly, the distribution of $|B|$ in Figure~\ref{fig:copy}(b) is concentrated on much smaller values than in \citet{hutter2007}, who estimates about 15 piecewise constant blocks.
+But a simple visual inspection of the data suggests much fewer blocks, and roughly 6--7 seems much more reasonable than 15.